-Completing an induction and training plan is essential to ensure a good learning experience.
-A Sample APPEL Induction and Training Plan for 4th-year placements are available in the resources section of the APPEL website.
+Completing the induction and training plan is essential to ensure a good learning experience.
+The APPEL Induction and Training Plan for 4th-year placements is available in the resources section of the APPEL website.
 Some additional hints and tips for an effective induction and training plan are: